Development

 Importance of Terraform Modules

 They allow you to extend your current Terraform configuration by adding pre-existing, reusable code, which minimizes the amount of code you need to write for similar components.
-Also, they enable you to break down complex configurations into smaller components that are easier to reuse and manage.
+Also, they enable you to break down complex configurations into smaller components that are easier to manage and maintain.

 Modules also support better collaboration, as teams can share and iterate on well-defined infrastructure components without interfering with each other's work.
 Some of the main benefits they provide are: